NH ( patient)

 Amicapsil-SCI and acute and chronic wounds, pressure ulcers and burns

-In a clinical trial with Amicapsil-SCI in persons with SCI, the closure rate was 100% for acute and chronic wounds, pressure ulcers and burns, when Amicapsil-SCI was used correctly.
+In the clinical trial with Amicapsil-SCI in persons with SCI, the closure rate was 100% for acute and chronic wounds, pressure ulcers and burns, when Amicapsil-SCI was used correctly.
+These findings were confirmed in an independent survey by the British Spinal Injuries Association.
 In most of the cases, the individual, family, or carers were responsible for the daily dressing changes with remote support by wound experts to ensure the treatment process was conducted correctly.

 Osteomyelitis development